rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 ### Makefile
 [Make](https://www.gnu.org/software/make/manual/make.html#Overview) is a build automation tool to manage the compilation and execution of programs.
 It reads a file called a [makefile](https://www.gnu.org/software/make/manual/make.html#Introduction) that contains a set of rules and dependencies, allowing developers to define how source code files should be compiled, linked, and executed.

-In this scenario, the makefile can be found in the root directory of the GitHub repo, and here below is the snippet where the cluster name is set up along with the virtual environment that makefile will compile when we are running <code>make virtualenv</code>:
+In this scenario, the makefile can be found in the root directory of the GitHub repository, and here below is the snippet where the cluster name is set up along with the virtual environment that makefile will compile when we are running <code>make virtualenv</code>:

 ```bash
 CLUSTER_NAME ?= ans-$(shell whoami)